mateuszbuczek/playground/design-patterns/README.md

  - State.
 Allows an object to alter its behavior when its internal state changes.
  - Strategy.
 Allows one of a family of algorithms to be selected on-the-fly at run-time.
  - Template Method.
 Defines the skeleton of an algorithm as an abstract class, allowing its sub-classes to provide concrete behavior.
  - Visitor.
-Separates an algorithm from an object structure by moving the hierarchy of methods into one object.
+Separates an algorithm from an object structure by moving the hierarchy of methods into one object .Double dispatch